dcsil/dream-team/app/django-web-app/README.md

 and add support for mobile etc.

 Testing notes:
 Add tests to the testing folder.
-Should be named by "{language}_tests".
-Add a corresponding entry to GitHub actions IMMEDIATELY.
+Tests should be added in a folder named by "{language}\_tests" where language corressponds to the language the TESTS are written in (since the entire app is written strictly in Django/python3).
+Add a corresponding entry to GitHub actions IMMEDIATELY and label the workflow name appropriately.